Policymakers cannot relegate another generation to underresourced K–12 education because of an economic recession

 Indeed, the national averages mask significant differences across districts by the socioeconomic circumstances of the students they serve.
 The available public school finance data suggest that high-poverty districts and their students experienced the biggest shortfalls—and a very sluggish recovery.
 As Figure B illustrates, districts with relatively small shares of poor students (defined here as the districts with poverty rates in the lowest two quartiles of the school-age children’s poverty rate) never saw revenues per student fall below their pre–Great Recession level, adjusted for inflation and state cost of living.
 By contrast, the one-fourth of districts with the largest share of students from poor families were below their pre-Great Recession level of per-student revenues through the 2015–2016 school year.
 The two highest-poverty districts did not recover to their own pre-recession per-student revenue levels until 2014–2015 and 2015–2016, respectively.
 In 2018, a decade after the Great Recession had first hit, they still lagged behind their wealthier counterpart districts in rising back to their own per-student, pre-recession funding levels.

-The drop in total revenue per student after 2007–2008 is higher in high-poverty districts: Change in per-student revenue compared with 2007–2008, by district poverty (inflation adjusted, states' cost of living-adjusted)
+The drop in education revenues after 2007–2008 was greater in high-poverty districts: Change in total per-student revenue compared with 2007–2008, by district poverty level (adjusted for inflation and state cost of living)

-Notes: Amounts are in 2019–2020 dollars and rounded to the closest $10.
+Notes: Amounts are in 2019–2020 dollars, rounded to the closest $10, and adjusted for each state's cost of living.
 Low-poverty districts are districts whose poverty rate for school-age children (children ages 5 through 17) is in the bottom fourth of the poverty distribution; high-poverty districts are districts whose poverty rate is in the top fourth of the poverty distribution.

 In short, millions of students across the country continued to suffer the aftereffects of the Great Recession for almost a full decade following the onset of the economic downturn.
 They received less effective instruction and fewer enrichment opportunities than they should have, because policymakers decided that they were not as high a priority as banks or corporations.
 These students were less likely to graduate than they would have been had policymakers’ priorities been better aligned.
 As a result, many may not reach their goals for higher education, jobs, and life, or be able to contribute as much to the economy and society going forward.